-Representation Reference Consultee/Agent Question Comment Summary Officer Response Page 140 Church Commissioners This representation provides the views of the Commissioners in relation to policy options presented through this consultation and is made with reference to the Commissioners land interests located within the District at Land west of Ironstone Road and Land West of Stables Way, Burntwood (Site Location Plan submitted in Appendix 1).
+Representation Reference Consultee/Agent Question Comment Summary Officer Response Page 92 This representation provides the views of the Commissioners in relation to policy options presented through this consultation and is made with reference to the Commissioners land interests located within the District at Land west of Ironstone Road and Land West of Stables Way, Burntwood (Site Location Plan submitted in Appendix 1).
 The Council's decision to review the Local Plan now is supported by the Commissioners.
 The Commissioners have previously made representations to the Lichfield District Local Plan Allocation - Open Consultation in October 2016 and the Local Plan Allocations Document ("the Allocations DPD") in May 2017.
-This representation builds upon the comments previously made to the Council in response to the Allocations DPD" and responds only to the questions considered relevant to the Commissioners' interests within this consultation paper.
+This representation so considered relevant to the Commissioners' interests within this consultation paper.
 The Commissioners broadly welcome the proposed plan period, vision and objectives of the Local Plan.
 The Commissioners also agree with the list of policies requiring major review and the key issues to be considered and addressed by policies.
-As part of this review of the Local Plan, the Council should seek to update its evidence supporting the plan.
-This should include an update of its Strategic Housing Market Assessment (SHMA), Strategic Housing Land Availability Assessment (SHAA)/Urban Capacity Assessment, and Green Belt Review.
+As part of this review of the Local Plan, the Council should seek to update its evidences supporting the plan.
+This should include an update of its Strategic Housing Land Availability Assessment (SHLA)/Urban Capacity Assessment, and Green Belt Review.
 Updates to the SHMA and SHLAA are required in order for the Council to fully understand its objectively assessed housing need and understand their land supply position / requirement for further sites beyond the urban area.
-The Commissioners object to the application of a specific district wide density policy.
-The density of a development should be based on good design principles, applied in accordance with the character of the site and its surroundings rather than being set at a district level.
-Its adoption may lead to inappropriate development harmful to the built character of the District.
-The Commissioners welcome the commitme SIO784 (Stacey Green for Barton Willmore) whole Document Land West of Stables Way, Burntwood is in Green Belt outside the settlement boundary.
+The Commissioners welcome the commitment made by the Council to the estimate of the District.
+The Commissioners welcome the commitment made by the Council to meet a proportion of the Ibased on good design principles, applied in accordance with the character of the District.
+The Commissioners welcome that the council should proactively plan to meet a proportion of this based on migration/commuting data of links to the council should proactively plan to meet a proportion of this based on migration/commuting data of links to the council should proactively plan to meet a proportion SIO784 Church Commissioners (Stacey Green for Barton Willmore) whole Document Land West of Stables Way, Burntwood is in Green Belt outside the settlement boundary.
 SIO785 Home Builders Federation (Sue Green) 2 Agree that the Councils supporting evidence as set out in Appendix A should be renewed and updated.
 Any updating of evidence should be undertaken in the context of the Governments proposed changes to the NPPF and the NPPG including the preparation of Statements of Common Ground, the standardised methodology for the calculation of objectively assessed housing needs (OAHN), Green Belt Review, the housing delivery test and whole plan viability assessment.
 The Council's supporting evidence should also accord with the proposed plan period of 2020 - 2036.
 Comments noted